csc-training/hpc-python/docs/mooc/parallel-programming/python-in-parallel.md

 computers, one can utilize [Dask](https://dask.org/) or [PySpark](https://spark.apache.org/docs/latest/api/python/pyspark.html) third party packages.
-Dask is a Python library providing advanced parallelism for analytics proving interfaces similar to e.g. NumPy. **PySpark** is a Python interface to Apache Spark, a general distributed cluster-computing framework for big data processing.
+Dask is a Python library providing advanced parallelism with easy to use interfaces (e.g. NumPy-like parallel Dask array). **PySpark** is a Python interface to Apache Spark, a general distributed cluster-computing framework for big data processing.

 We will now move on to learn message passing with Python in more